History of the Armistice and Remembrance Day

-This commitment includes $2 million towards a state-wide program of Armistice Centenary activities, to enable Queenslanders to appropriately mark this significant anniversary of the Anzac Centenary.
+This commitment included $2 million towards a state-wide program of Armistice Centenary activities, to enable Queenslanders to appropriately mark the significant anniversary of the Anzac Centenary.

-In the lead up to Remembrance Day 2018, there will be lots of ways for communities to get involved:
+In the lead up to Remembrance Day 2018, there were lots of ways for communities to be involved including:

-- make poppies to contribute to the statewide public art installation
+- making poppies to contribute to the statewide public art installation

-- encourage and host Queensland choirs for Armistice-themed performances
+- joining Queensland choirs for Voices of Remembrance, a series of Armistice-themed performances

-- host or attend a special community event after Remembrance Day services
+- hosting or attending special community events after Remembrance Day services

-- light up your home or business with red over the weekend (from Friday 9 November to Sunday 11 November 2018
+- viewing the iconic buildings and landmarks illuminated red or featuring digital projections over the weekend of Remembrance Day (between Friday 9 November to Sunday 11 November 2018

-- participate in and support organisations who are delivering events in your community—whether launching a new publication or unveiling the restoration of a memorial—there are lots of ways to get involved.
+- participating and supporting organisations who delivered events in the local community—whether launching a new publication or unveiling the restoration of a memorial—there were lots of ways to get involved.

-This program will complement annual Remembrance Day services, including the state service at Anzac Square.
-We encourage all Queenslanders to continue their strong support of these important annual events and activities—find an event near you.
+This program complemented annual Remembrance Day services, including the state service at the Shrine of Remembrance in Brisbane.
+We encourage all Queenslanders to continue their strong support of these important annual events and activities.

-We can be proud of Queensland’s commitment to honour the sacrifice of our servicemen and women.
-Throughout the Anzac Centenary, the community has rallied behind events and activities which pay tribute to these extraordinary individuals, their service and their sacrifice.
+We are proud of Queensland’s commitment to honour the sacrifice of our servicemen and women.
+Throughout the Anzac Centenary, the community rallied behind events and activities which paid tribute to these extraordinary individuals, their service and their sacrifice.